- Public Works

 Welcome to Santa Rosa County’s Driveway Inspections and Permitting Department operated by Santa Rosa County Public Works.
-Please read the following information to assist you in completing your Driveway Application.
+Please read the following information to assist you in completing your driveway application.
 As always, if you have any questions, please do not hesitate to contact our office at PublicWorksAdminTeam@santarosa.fl.gov.
-Once you have read all of the following, please submit your Driveway Application which will submit you for your first inspection.
-For all subsequent inspections, request a Driveway Inspection.
+Once you have read all of the following, please access the MGO system, create and account and submit the application there.
+You will be able to schedule inspections through MGO as well.

-You only need a county-issued permit and inspection/s if your driveway will attach to a county-maintained road.
-Please confirm road connection and surface via our Street Maintainer App found here: Street Maintainer App.
+You only need a county-issued permit and inspection(s) if your driveway will attach to a county-maintained road.
+Please confirm road connection and surface via our street maintainer app.
 If your road is maintained by the state or a city, please contact the corresponding office for permitting requirements.

 Based on the type of work being done on the county right of way, you may need to submit requests for up to three separate inspections.
-The submission of your Driveway Application will be your request for your first inspection.
-For subsequent inspections, please complete our Driveway Inspection form.
+The submission of your driveway application will be your request for your first inspection.
+For subsequent inspections, please go to https://www.mygovernmentonline.org/ (MGO).

 Typically, your inspection request will appear on the inspector's list the day following the request if submitted prior to 1:30pm.
-Line and Grade Inspections are completed in seven business days.
-Pre-pour and Final Inspections are completed two business days.
-The results of each inspection will be e-mailed to the e-mail address provided on the Driveway Permit Application.
+Line and grade inspections are completed in seven business days.
+Pre-pour and final inspections are completed in two business days.
+The results of each inspection will be e-mailed to the e-mail address provided on the driveway permit application.
 Should there be any delay in inspection results, we ask for your continued patience.
 Typical delays are caused by circumstances outside the control of our offices like inclement weather and/or high demand for inspections.